 Our regional events bring board chairs, trustees, and heads of school together with leading experts to discuss some of the hottest topics for ensuring independent school growth and success in the 21st century.
 Last year’s fall speakers included:

 While we’re always bringing in outside content, one of our greatest assets as an organization is our focused network of board leaders.
-Our members represent thousands of hours of experience in the field, not to mention their own networks of industry and expert contacts, and they’re always ready to answer questions, think through issues, and offer proven resources.
+Our members represent thousands of hours of experience as governance leaders in the field, not to mention their own networks of industry and expert contacts, and they’re always ready to answer questions, think through issues, and offer proven resources.

 For more important information, download the Online Forum Instructions and Policies and check out the FAQ page.

 In our newest initiative, rising board chairs may, if they wish, be paired with an experienced chair for more personalized support and resources during the first year of their new leadership role.